zabir8809/employee-scheduler/README.md

 Indexes on schedules tables
 * A composite unique index was added on start_time and end_time column to enforce one member of staff on shift at a time.
-* Another composite index was added on work_date and employee_id to optimize the where clause in the schedule model.
+* Another composite index was added on start_time and employee_id to optimize the where clause in the schedule model.
-* Index was added on work_date column of schedules table for the sorting in schedules index action.
+* Index was added on start_time column of schedules table for the sorting in schedules index action.

 ## Improvement
 * Some code can be refactored in the schedules_controller to make it DRY.